 Inception – Setting the project up for success

 During inception all members of the team collaborate and define the outcomes of the project and what success looks like.
-The team grasps an understanding of the business requirements, meet the stakeholders, and compile a prioritized list of the functionality required broken down as “user stories” – later more on user stories.
+The team grasps an understanding of the business requirements, meet the stakeholders, and compile a prioritised list of the features and functionality required broken down as “user stories”.
 The high level solution design and underlining technical architecture are compiled followed by an estimating exercise defining the high-level effort required to deliver the project scope.

 Iteration 0 – Preparation that enables the team to be productive from Iteration 1

 In this iteration preparations of the team’s workspace, tools and infrastructure are completed.